Balurc/data_eng_zoomcamp/week3_data_warehouse/README.md

 ![](images/partition.png)

-We can partition a table by (with a partitions limit of 4000):
+We can partition a table by (with partitions limit of 4000):
 - Time-unit column: we can select between daily, hourly and monthly (TIMESTAMP, DATE, or DATETIME column in the table).
 - Ingestion time: based on the timestamp when BigQuery ingests the data.
 - Integer range: based on an integer column.